ricohapi/media-storage-rest/media.md

 <a name="GetMediaInfo"></a>
 ## GET /media/{id}

-Obtain the information of the media data.
+Returns the information of the media data.

 ### URL Structure
 ```